Using Cupcake Silicone Liners

 - Remove the cupcakes from the oven.
 Use an oven mitt to hold the cookie sheet as you take it out of the oven.
 Be careful.
 Silicone bakeware cools quickly, but it will be very hot when you first remove it.
 Turn out the cupcakes immediately.
 Mine required a small tap on the bottom.
 Once cooled, ice, serve, and enjoy your cupcakes.

-- Clean the silicone cupcake liners.
-Load the liners into the dishwasher or wash by hand with warm, soapy water.
+- To clean the silicone cupcake liners, load the liners into the dishwasher or wash by hand with warm, soapy water.
 Given that the silicone bakeware is made of a flexible material, you can turn the silicone bakeware inside out to easily clean the crevices.

 - Stack the clean and dry silicone cupcake liners inside one another to store.

 - Do not use knives or sharp objects on your silicone cupcake liners.

 - Check the instructions on any silicone liners you purchase for temperature range.

 - Never place the silicone liners on direct heat, such as stove tops or hot plates; they’ll melt.